Welcome to the Punch product documentation for the Ella 7.x release.

 How does the punch cover all these use cases ?
 Is it yet another big data distribution ?
 Not quite.
 The punch is designed with two main design drivers.

 - it is built on top of few technologies carefully selected for their swiss-army-knife capabilities.
 Examples are Elasticsearch (more precisely the opensearch distribution), Clickhouse, S3 Minio, Spark.

-- these are fully integrated together with additional punch capabilities on top of a ops-friendly Kubernetes runtime.
+- these are fully integrated together with additional punch capabilities on top of an ops-friendly Kubernetes runtime.

 Why the Punch ?¶

 For a simple reason : with a smart integration of a few powerful technologies, you can deal with a lot of industrial use cases at the speed of light.
 For example here is how you could process events from rail system equipments (on board, on the stations), and design a Saas central platform to let a number of your customers (called Partners here) visualise their monitoring data, receive alerts, or simply subscribe to or extract their data for their own usage.

 Have fun discovering the punch unique value proposal.
 Thanks for visiting our site !